 The Fading Cities

-An urgent and current essay praising the cities as we know them, as well as alerting us about their destruction in the name of globalization.
+An urgent and contemporary essay praising the cities as we know them, as well as alerting us about their destruction in the name of globalization.

 What will the post-pandemic world look like?
 Will we lose privacy in exchange for health security?
 Did liberalism die?
 Will remote working prevail?
 Are we moving towards authoritarian democracies?
 Will the heroes of hospitals and supermarkets return to pre-virus invisibility?